Huangzirui1206/DatasetDistributionIdentification/README.md

 In this paper, we propose Dataset Distribution Identification (DDI), a novel framework that enhances data management through unauthorized data usage detection and data privacy leakage assessment.
 Given the high value of proprietary LLM fine-tuning data and potential infringement risks, DDI plays a critical role in data curation and security for the LLM era, focusing on data provenance and infringement detection while complementing prior works with greater effectiveness and robustness.
 In particular, Section 5 details DDI's applications to fine-tuning data provenance and data privacy assessments, and Section 6 evaluates DDI's effectiveness, robustness, and reliability for LLM data management.

 The paper is now under review of ICDE'26 Round-2.
+More organized codes will be released after the paper is accepted.

 ![DDI schema](./images/DDI-schema.png)